-Reporting on impact Ngā pūrongo whaipānga mahi
+Ngā pūrongo whaipānga mahi Reporting on impact

-The Board produces an annual report which outlines the numbers and types of grants made and the overall funding provided to community, hapū, and iwi.
+The Board produces an Annual Report which outlines the numbers and types of grants made and the overall funding provided to community, hapū, and iwi.
 Traditionally this has focused on an output reporting model with minimal information on the impact, or difference made from grants.

 The Board's decision to evolve the system to one focused on outcomes includes flow-on changes to reporting.
 While a degree of output reporting will continue (e.g. number of grant applications, amount of grant allocation) reporting will increasingly include impact reporting - reporting back on the difference made from the funding as acknowledged by community, hapū, and iwi engaged in funded programmes.
-No flowon changes will be required in the reporting approach undertaken by statutory bodies in relation to the allocation they receive from the Board.
-This reporting is undertaken in accordance with the legislative framework of each statutory body and not in scope for the Board.
+No flowon changes will be required in the reporting approach undertaken by Statutory Bodies in relation to the allocation they receive from the Board.
+This reporting is undertaken in accordance with the legislative framework of each Statutory Body and not in scope for the Board.

-New Zealand-wide changes to community wellbeing, social cohesion, and collective self-determination at societal level are reported by Statistics New Zealand and Treasury.
+New Zealand-wide changes to wellbeing, social cohesion, and tino rangatiratanga at societal level are reported by Statistics New Zealand and Treasury.
 The impact of lottery funding in its priority areas cannot be assessed or attributed at this national-level scale because there are many factors that contribute to the state of society at any point in time, most of which cannot be directly influenced by grant funding of the Board.

-However, impact across community wellbeing, social cohesion, and collective self-determination domains can be reported at a more localised community, hapū, and iwi level by engaged fund recipients and Hāpai Hapori local community advisors.
+However, impact across wellbeing, social cohesion, and tino rangatiratanga domains can be reported at a more localised community, hapū, and iwi level by engaged fund recipients and Hapai Hapori local community advisors.
 They are best placed to observe, report, reinforce, and use data on the difference made from funded programmes in relation to the needs they have identified.
-While indicators used at the national level may provide a useful framing, the intent is that a more localised and qualitative framework for measurement, alongside a kaupapa Māori approach, will be used, referencing community, hapū, iwi experience and narrative to enable their reporting on impact and a consolidation at regional and national levels.